-Gates Foundation to honor India PM Narendra Modi despite concerns
+Gates Foundation to honor India’s Modi despite Kashmir concerns

-Bill and Melinda Gates aren’t backing down from honoring India Prime Minister Narendra Modi despite concerns about human-rights abuses in the disputed Kashmir region.
+Bill and Melinda Gates Foundation isn’t backing down from honoring India Prime Minister Narendra Modi despite concerns about human rights abuses in the disputed Kashmir region.

-A dozen people, some wearing “Free Kashmir” T-shirts, with the Justice For All coalition delivered 100,000 petition signatures to the Gates Foundation’s Seattle headquarters Monday, asking the world’s largest private nonprofit not to honor Modi’s Swachh Bharat Mission, a sanitation initiative that improved access to toilets.
+A dozen people, some wearing “Free Kashmir” T-shirts, with the Justice For All coalition delivered 100,000 petition signatures to the Gates Foundation’s Seattle headquarters on Monday, asking the world’s largest private nonprofit not to honor Modi’s Swachh Bharat Mission, a sanitation initiative that improved access to toilets.

 Javed Sikander, a demonstrator in Seattle who said he is a former Microsoft employee, spoke of his admiration for the Microsoft co-founder, calling Bill Gates and his namesake foundation an inspiration.

-“That is all the more reason we’re so disappointed that the foundation would honor a person who is clearly committing human-rights violations in India,” Sikander said.
+“That is all the more reason we’re so disappointed that the foundation would honor a person who is clearly committing human rights violations in India,” Sikander said.

 Modi’s Hindu nationalist-led government presented an order in Parliament on Aug.
 5 revoking the autonomy of India’s only Muslim-majority state.
 It has imposed tighter controls on India’s side of Kashmir, including limiting internet access, mobile and landline phones and cable TV in the disputed region home to 12.5 million people.